Roadie Seller

 Hi-fi Testing

-However, at this stage, we were hesitant about information hierarchy and how to prioritize “should do” over “could do” user tasks, so we decided to conduct a heuristic evaluation over hi-fi prototype and invited 10 UX professionals to comment UX problems and provide solutions on Figjam.
+However, at this stage, we were hesitant about information hierarchy and how to prioritize “should do” over “could do,” so we decided to conduct a heuristic evaluation over hi-fi prototype and invited 10 UX professionals to look for some UX problems and provide potential solutions on Figjam.
 We collected 74 comments and iterated the prototype based on their user feedback.

-Users can initiate key actions, view pertinent information, and use the menu bar to navigate elsewhere on the dashboard.
+Users can initiate key actions, view pertinent information, and use the global side panel to navigate elsewhere on the dashboard.

 Users can create brand new listings or use an auto-fill option to quickly update and manage their inventory.